nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 [Read about dependencies and conflicts](/docs/backend-advanced/Components-dependencies-and-conflicts.md)

 ##### More about `db` property
 Contains array with identifiers for databases.
 If some tables of module can be completely separated, it may be useful to use different identifiers.
-In such case if you have several configured databases in system (physically separated, or even with different engines, which is more reliable for some data), every identifier may be connected with any existing configured database.
+In such case if you have several configured databases in system (physically separated, or even with different drivers, which is more reliable for some data), every identifier may be connected with any existing configured database.
 Index of configured database may be obtained from global object `$Config`.
 Example for module *System*:
 ```php
 <?php